h-casanova/product-inventory/README.md

 	git clone https://github.com/hcasanova/product-inventory.git
 	cd product-inventory

+### Create the key file for JWT

+Create the file "publicKey.pem" in src/main/resources/security/ and write your base64 key inside with the following format

+	-----BEGIN PUBLIC KEY-----
+	yourkey
+	-----END PUBLIC KEY-----

 ### Run in Dev Mode

 	./mvnw quarkus:dev

 NOTE: Quarkus ships with a Dev UI available at http://localhost:8080/q/dev/

 The app will be available at: http://localhost:8080